wsdm-cup-2017/buffaloberry/README.md

 Where:
 HOST_NAME:PORT: the host name and port of the testing server that sends the revisions in xml format and the metadata in cvs format.
 AUTHENTICATION_TOKEN: a token to identify the client in the server

+## System Requirements

+- 200gb of free HDD space in the drive were the working directory is
+- 256gb RAM: peak observed RAM usage was 140gb when training the final model.
+However, the machine used had 256gb of RAM, so we can't warranty that it will run properly with less.